 - 1. The mortgages asset class includes Desjardins Group's portfolio of mortgage loans to individuals.
-With a coverage of 96%, the calculation excludes mortgage loans to individuals.
-With a coverage of 96%, the calculation excludes mortgage loans to individuals. - 2.
+With a coverage of 96%, the calculation excludes mortgage loans used for construction and renovation, among other categories that do not meet PCAF's definition for the asset class. - 2.
 The motor vehicle loans asset class includes Desjardins Group's vehicle loans to individuals.
 With a coverage of 59%, the calculation includes automobiles and motorcycles and excludes recreational vehicles and boats. - 3.
 The commercial real estate (investments) asset class includes Desjardins Group's own investments in commercial real estate.
 Buildings occupied by Desjardins employees are excluded as these emissions are already accounted for in Desjardins Group's operational emissions. - 4.
 The listed equity and corporate bonds (insurers' own investments) asset class includes only the assets of Desjardins Group's insurance entities (Desjardins Group's insurance entities (Desjardins Group's insurance entities) asset class includes only the assets of Desjardins Group's insurance entities (Desjardins Group's insurance entities) asset class includes only the assets of Desjardins Group's insurance entities (Desjardins Group's insurance entities) asset class includes only the assets of Desjardins Group's insurance entities (Desjardins Group's insurance entities) asset class includes only the assets of Desjardins Group's insurance entities (Desjardins Group's insurance entities) asset class includes only the assets of Desjardins Group's insurance entities (Desjardins Group's insurance entities) asset class includes only the assets of Desjardins Group's insurance entities (Desjardins Group's insurance entities) asset class includes only the as balance sheet.
 Our calculation covers 86% of this portfolio because it excludes investments in companies for which the attribution factor could not be calculated. - 5.
 Direct emissions (Scope 1) include those related to fuel consumption in the buildings that we occupy (as an owner or tenant), our vehicle fleet, and any refrigerant leakage in our buildings. - 6.
 Indirect emissions (Scope 2) include electricity and steam consumed in the buildings that we occupy (as an owner or tenant).
-Gases included in the calculations are carbon dioxide (CO2), methane (CH2) and nitrous oxide (N2O).
-All emissions are calculated using the location-based method. - 7.
+Gases included in the buildings that we occupy (as an owner or tenant). - 7.
 Other emissions (Scope 3) include business trips made with rental and personal vehicles, as well as business trips made by plane, bus and train.
 GHG emissions from paper consumption are calculated using the Environmental Paper Network's Paper Calculator. - 8.
 The 2023 data covers all of Desjardins Group's components and subsidiaries, with the exception of refrigerant leakage, which is only calculated for the head offices (Complexe Desjardins in Montreal and Cité Desjardins de la coopération in Lévis).
-The operational GHG emissions report also includes data for Desjardins International Development, the Desjardins Foundation and the Desjardins Foundation and the Desjardins Foundation and the Desjardins Group Pension Plan.
-Gases included in carbon dioxide equivalent (CO2e) calculations are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O). - 9.
+The operational GHG emissions report also includes data for Desjardins International Development, the Desjardins Foundation and the Desjardins Foun - 9.
 The corrections we made in 2021 and in 2022 only involved recalculating the energy consumption of corporate sites leased by Desjardins.
-More accurate data was made available to estimate the total energy consumption and the breakdown of energy sources consumed for this category of buildings (for Scope 1, from 5,013 to 4,737 for 2021 and from 4,403 to 3,981 for 2022; for Scope 2, from 1,267 to 1,208 for 2022).
+More accurate data was made available to estimate the total energy consumption and the breakdown of energy sources consumed for this category of buildings (for Scope 1, from 5,013 to 4,737 for 2021 and from 4,403 to 3,981 for 2022; for Scope 2, from 1,267 to 1,208 for 2021 and from 1,218 to 1,163 for 2022).
 These adjustments were not part of the PwC limited assurance engagement. - 10.
-GHG emission intensity is measured by dividing total emissions (Scopes 1 and 2; $CO_2$ , $CH_4$ and $N_2O$ ) by the total area of buildings in the operational scope.
+GHG emission intensity is measured by dividing total emissions (Scopes 1 and 2; CO_2 , CH_4 and N_2O) by the total area of buildings in the operational scope.